spa-nlp/spa-nlp.github.io/cfp.md

 We will have an archival track as well as a non-archival track.
-Archival track submissions either go through a standard double-bline review process, or can be submitted with ARR reviews.
+Archival track submissions either go through a standard double-blind review process, or can be submitted with ARR reviews.
 The non-archival track seeks recently published work---it does not need to be anonymized and will not go through the review process.
 The submission should clearly indicate the original venue and will be accepted if the commitee think the work will benefit from exposure to the audience of the workshop.
 Non-archival papers will not be included in the workshop proceedings.